hasangzc/Credit-Card-Fraud-Detection/README.md

 * More detailed plots can be viewed in the visualization_results folder.

 ### Model and Train
 The LogisticRegressionTrainer class was created using the object-oriented program in the logisticregression.py.py file.
-It can be tested and results  using the --is_testing argument.
-After the train process, the model is saved in the saved_model folder with the .pkl extension.``` python3 train.py --is_testing ```
+It can be tested and visualized and results  using the --is_testing --visualize_log_results and arguments.
+After the train process, the model is saved in the saved_model folder with the .pkl extension.``` python3 train.py --is_testing  --data "your_data" --visualize_log_results```